puzpuzpuz/questdb.io/docs/reference/function/meta.md

 - `name` - table name
 - `suspended` - suspended status flag
 - `writerTxn` - the last committed transaction in TableWriter
+- `writerLagTxnCount` - the number of transactions that are kept invisible when writing to the table; these transactions will be eventually moved to the table data and become visible for readers
 - `sequencerTxn` - the last committed transaction in the sequencer

 **Examples:**